-The Dandie Dinmont is a native breed that hails from the Scottish Borders where they were once used as hunting dogs.
-They are short-legged and boast long bodies with an abundant amount of hair which adds to their endearing looks and appeal.
+The Dandie Dinmont is a native breed that hails from the Scottish Borders where they were once used as highly prized hunting dogs.
+They are short-legged and boast long bodies with an abundant amount of hair on their heads which adds to their endearing unique looks and appeal.
 Dandies are a rare breed even though they such adorable dogs that are known to be devoted to children.

-Height at the withers: Males 20 - 28 cm, Females 20 - 28 cm
+Height at the withers: Males 20 - 28 cm Females 20 - 28 cm

-Average weight: Males 8.2 - 10.9 kg, Females 8.2 - 10.9 kg
+Average weight: Males 8.2 - 10.9 kg Females 8.2 - 10.9 kg

 The Dandie Dinmont is a very unique looking short-legged dog that boasts a long body and large head that's accentuated by the way they are clipped.
 Their heads are big but always in proportion to the rest of a dog's body.
 Their skulls are broad but narrower at their eyes.
-Their foreheads are very domed and their heads are well covered in extremely soft, silky hair.
+Their foreheads are very domed and their heads are well covered in extremely soft silky hair.
 Cheeks taper gradually down to a rather deep and powerful muzzle that boasts a triangular bare area that points back to a dog's eyes and their noses are black which adds to the Dandie's overall charming looks.

 Their eyes are set wide apart and are a rich dark hazel in colour.
 They are large and set low with dogs always showing a bright and alert expression in them.
 Ears are quite droopy and set well back on a dog's head.
-They are wide apart and sit low on a dog's skull, but close to their cheeks.
-They are broader at the top, but taper to the tips.
-The skin and cartilage on their ears is very thin and they are covered in soft, straight, darker hair that matches the rest of a dog's coat colour.
+They are wide apart and sit low on a dog's skull but close to their cheeks.
+They are broader at the top but taper to the tips.
+The skin and cartilage on their ears is very thin and they are covered in soft straight darker hair that matches the rest of a dog's coat colour.

 The Dandie Dinmont has a strong jaw with a perfect scissor bite where their upper teeth neatly overlap their lower ones.
 Their teeth are very strong more especially their canines which are quite big for such a small dog.
 The inside of a Dandie's mouth is either black or dark coloured.
 Necks are very well muscled and strong showing a great deal of power and set nicely into a dog's shoulders which are well laid back.
-Their front legs are short, but they are extremely powerful being well developed and showing a good amount of bone.
+Their front legs are short but they are extremely powerful being well developed and showing a good amount of bone.

-A Dandie's body is long, yet strong and very flexible with their ribs being well sprung and nicely rounded.
+A Dandie's body is long yet strong and very flexible with their ribs being well sprung and nicely rounded.
 Chests are well developed being well let down at the front between a dog's legs.
 They are low at the shoulders with their back having a slight curve to the loins before gradually dropping down to the root of the tail.
 Their backbones are well muscled and strong.

 Hindquarters are strong with a dog's back legs being longer than their front ones.
 Thighs are well developed and powerful.
 Feet are nicely rounded and well-padded with their back feet being smaller than their front ones.
 Tails are short and thick at the base before tapering to the tip.
 Dogs carry their them in the shape that's reminiscent of a scimitar.